Summer Housing on Campus

 Dining services

-Summer: on-campus dining service may operate during the summer with special hours.
+On-campus summer dining service may operate with special hours.
 See our dining hours for the latest updates.
 Some sponsoring programs will pay for student meals ahead of time.
 Otherwise, students electing to visit the Hilltop Cafe or Zamora's Market during open hours will pay only for the meals they choose to partake.
 Learn more about the payment methods accepted at the Hilltop Cafe.

 Spring closing and fall opening: The final meals served at the Hilltop Café and Zamora’s Market can be found on the Dining Services Hours website.
 The Hilltop Café will remain open for limited hours through graduation weekend to accommodate graduating seniors and then close for the summer.
 It will reopen in mid-August to accommodate early arrivals.
 Summer residents' meal plans do not include graduation weekend or early arrival meals; however, summer residents may purchase a meal with a credit or debit card at the door whenever the dining hall is open during this time.